garfix/richard-readthedocs/docs/source/introduction/pipeline.md

 ## Processor

 A __processor__ is an component that performs part of the sentence processing.
-Examples are the tokenizer and the parser.
+An examples is the parser.
 Each of these works on the products of earlier processors in the pipeline and creates one or more alternative products.
 This forms the __ambiguity__ of the sentence.
 Next to the products, a processor may also return an error code, that is useful for debugging.

 A processor produces a __ProcessResult__ that can have an error, indicating that the process failed, or one or more __Products__.